devajmeireles/laravel-ready/README.md

 1. For safety, you can't run this script in production.
 2. Livewire V3 installation will automatically remove AlpineJS.
-3. The script can generate a [valet link](https://laravel.com/docs/valet) automatically when select `Prepare New Project` - needs Valet installed.
+3. The script can generate a [valet link](https://laravel.com/docs/valet) automatically when select `Prepare New Project`.
 4. Logs can be created in `storage/logs/laravel-ready.log`.